 So, you’ve heard of fluoride, right?
 That stuff they give you at the dentist to prevent tooth decay?
 It’s that stuff in your toothpaste?
-Maybe you’ve also heard that a lot of places put it in their city’s water supply in order to help people’s teeth (wow, I just love it when governments directly try to play God with your health).
+Maybe you’ve also heard that a lot of places put it in their city’s water supply in order to prevent cavities.

-Anyway, I won’t go into all the dangers of fluoride, but it’s really bad.
-It’s basically a poison, and they are poisoning us by putting it in our waters.
+Anyway, I won’t go into all the dangers of fluoride, but it’s not great.
+It’s basically a poison they are putting in our waters.
 Look it up.

 Apparently some people can have hyper reactions to fluoride.
 When it gets into your lymphatic system, it begins to clog it and can come out as acne along those pathways.
 This is most common around the mouth.
 If you go to her blog, you can see she had terrible acne around her mouth that looks like what people commonly assume is ‘hormonal acne’.